kaancolak/radar_object_merger/README.md

 # radar_object_merger

-A ROS2 component node for merging detected objects from multiple radar sources, with support for velocity-based switching between all-radar merging and event-based publishing from a front-center radar.
+A ROS 2 component node for merging detected objects from multiple radar sources.
+Supports velocity-based switching between all-radar merging and event-based publishing from a front-center radar.

 ## Features

-- Subscribes to multiple radar topics (list of `autoware_auto_perception_msgs/msg/DetectedObjects`).
+- Subscribes to multiple radar topics (`autoware_auto_perception_msgs/msg/DetectedObjects`).
 - Subscribes to a velocity topic (`std_msgs/msg/Float32`).
 - Publishes merged objects to `~/output/objects`.
 - Switches between merging all radars (low speed) and publishing only the front-center radar (high speed), based on a velocity threshold.